 Wake Monarch Academy firmly believes that students must work hard for their grades just like they must work hard for their recovery.
 We believe that failing a class may be an important part of a student's journey.
 We will not enable students by giving grades they did not earn.

 Wake Monarch Academy operates on a 4.00 grading scale.
-Progress report cards will be sent home monthly and report cards will be sent home biannually demonstrating student progress, course completion, interim and final grades.
+Progress report cards will be sent home monthly.